-Transistor is a semiconductor device which is basically of two types NPN and PNP.
-In PNP transistor, N-type semiconductor is sandwiched between two P-type semiconductors and in NPN transistor, P-type semiconductor is sandwiched between two N-type semiconductors.
-Transistors have three legs namely COLLECTOR, BASE and EMITTER.
+The transistor is a semiconductor device that is basically of two types NPN and PNP.
+In PNP transistor, N-type semiconductor is sandwiched between two P-type semiconductors and an NPN transistor, P-type semiconductor is sandwiched between two N-type semiconductors.
+Transistors have three legs namely COLLECTOR, BASE, and EMITTER.

-Here in this circuit we are using a BC547 transistor which is a very commonly used NPN transistor.
-You can use any type of NPN transistor such as BC548, BC549 etc. Its operation is very simple, whenever a current is applied in its base then the barrier between the collector and the emitter gets decreased and charge starts flowing from collector to emitter as both terminals gets shorted internally.
+Here in this circuit, we are using a BC547 transistor which is a very commonly used NPN transistor.
+You can use any type of NPN transistor such as BC548, BC549, etc. Its operation is very simple, whenever a current is applied in its base then the barrier between the collector and the emitter gets decreased and charge starts flowing from collector to emitter as both terminals get shorted internally.

-Resistor is an electronic device which opposes the flow of current through it.
+The resistor is an electronic device that opposes the flow of current through it.
 It has two terminals and there is no polarity so it can be operated in both forward and reverse direction.
 Its value is characterized by its color of 4 bands present on it.
-Value of resistance is calculated by color coding.
-Here in our case we are using a 100k, 1M and 470Ω resistor.
+The value of resistance is calculated by color-coding.
+Here in our case, we are using a 100k, 1M, and 470Ω resistor.

 LED stands for Light Emitting Diode.
-It is a normal p-n junction diode which emits light whenever a current is passed through it.
-It is available in market in many different colors and of different power ratings.
+It is a normal p-n junction diode that emits light whenever a current is passed through it.
+It is available in the market in many different colors and of different power ratings.

-Battery is a voltage source device which stores charge and energy.
-There are many different types of batteries of different-different types of voltage ratings which are available in the market such as 1.5V, 3.7V, 4V, 6V, 9V, 11.7V, 12V etc. There are different types of batteries such as Lead-Acid battery, Lithium-Ion battery, Li-Po battery etc. Here in our case we are using a 9V battery.
+The battery is a voltage source device that stores charge and energy.
+There are many different types of batteries of different-different types of voltage ratings that are available in the market such as 1.5V, 3.7V, 4V, 6V, 9V, 11.7V, 12V, etc. There are different types of batteries such as Lead-Acid battery, Lithium-Ion battery, Li-Po battery, etc. Here in our case, we are using a 9V battery.

 Battery Clip is used to connect the battery from the circuit to the Bread Board.
 It has two wires in which Red one is +ve and Black one is –ve.

-Bread Board is nothing but a trainer board which provides convenience to the hobbyists.
-In bread board you can build up any circuit without any soldering.
+Most Importantly, Bread Board is nothing but a trainer board that provides convenience to the hobbyists.
+In breadboard, you can build up any circuit without any soldering.
 The thing you need is just to plug and play.
-It has dotted bread like pores in it in which you can insert the legs of your any electronic components such as resistor, transistor, diode etc for the operation.
+It has dotted bread-like pores in it in which you can insert the legs of any electronic components such as a resistor, transistor, diode, etc for the operation.